 - Generous free plan: the free SMTP server allows sending up to 1,000 emails per month at no charge and with no daily cap.
 Even the paid plans are very affordable compared to other providers.

 - Effective customer service: I experienced fast and efficient live chat assistance

 - Availability of hosting in the EU: an essential feature if compliance with GDPR standards is mandatory

 If you're seeking a generous amount of free emails without a daily limit, MailerSend might just be your ideal SMTP service provider.
-As a branch of MailerLite, an established email service provider from Lithuania, MailerSend specializes in delivering your transactional emails for free, or for a nominal fee if you're sending in large volumes.
+As a branch of MailerLite, an established email service provider from Lithuania, MailerSend specializes in delivering your transactional emails for free, or for a nominal fee if you're sending in bulk.

-While there are other SMTP servers allowing a similar monthly email count, what sets MailerSend apart from many other email service providers is what it doesn't impose: a daily cap.
+While there are other SMTP relay servers allowing a similar monthly email count, what sets MailerSend apart from many other email service providers is what it doesn't impose: a daily cap.
 With a fully approved account, you have the flexibility to send all 3,000 emails in a single day.

 And if you have even more to send?
 The cost of additional emails is attractively low, at just $1.00 per 1,000 emails.
 MailerSend can even be scaled up to millions of emails if needed.

 - Generous free package: On offer is a monthly quota of 3,000 emails at zero cost!
 Ideal for larger contact lists.